-The Ohio State University – State of Emergency extended through April 10
+The Ohio State University – State of Emergency remains in place

-Previously, on March 22…”Like many governments and institutions, to formalize some of the adjustments we have been making in response to COVID-19, I have declared a university state of emergency.
+The university state of emergency remains in place until further notice...
 This is pursuant to Ohio State’s Disaster Preparedness and University State of Emergency Policy (Policy 6.17).
 A policy FAQ is available online.
 This declaration enables university leaders to utilize Disaster Leave (Policy 6.28) and is essential to give the university flexibility in making a variety of financial decisions over an extended period if necessary.
 The emergency declaration will be revisited on a weekly basis as circumstances evolve.

 To whom do the COVID-19 instructions and requirements apply?
-Messages from Ohio State President Michael V. Drake, CFAES Dean Cathann A. Kress, and Interim Extension Director Jackie Kirby Wilkins apply to everyone on all three of our campuses – Columbus, Wooster, and statewide.
+Messages from Ohio State Administration, CFAES Dean Cathann A. Kress, and OSU Extension Interim Director Jackie Kirby Wilkins apply to everyone on all three of our campuses – Columbus, Wooster, and statewide.

 Our primary concern remains the health and safety of all of our people.
 Please make decisions that ensure the health and well-being of everyone.